Stone-Water-Electrical-Creations/piscripts/README.md

-st of these scripts are just litttle things Ive built to help something I had going on.
+Most of these scripts are just little things Ive built to help something I had going on.

-the ones that are in crontav are:
+the ones that are in crontab are:

 Stop_Seeders.sh #
 This is used to turn off completed transmission downloads if it finds any